PEN AND INK LANDSCAPES

 Drawing Landscapes in Pen and Ink

-Pen and ink is a popular medium for drawing landscapes because they produce drawings that have high contrast and include great detail.
+As a general rule pen and ink is a popular medium for drawing landscapes because they produce drawings that have high contrast and include great detail.
 However, it is not a natural process.
 You need to put yourself in artistic spaces and have the right tools.
 Here are the factors you should consider when deciding on your tools:

 How to Choose the Right Pen